iBlockAPI/API-Docs/source/bitcoin.rst

 getDifficulty
 ```````````
-Returns the proof-of-work difficulty as a multiple of the minimum difficulty
+Returns the proof-of-work difficulty as a multiple of the minimum difficulty.

 Definition::